rv-harsha/rv-harsha/README.md

 # Hi, this is Harsha here ..

 - 👋 I’m @rv-harsha
 - 👀 I’m interested in solving machine learning and deep learning problems.
-It fascainates how software technologies are evolving to solve complex problems.
+It fascainates how software technologies are evolving to solve complex real world challenges.
-- 🌱 I’m currently focussing on GANs for face2face AI and Face forensics for fake face generation, detection and verification.
+- 🌱 I’m a passionate, self-learnt software engineer.
 - 💞️ I’m looking to collaborate on software applications in ML and DL for face forensics.
  Connect with me over LinkedIn or Gmail
 - 📫 You can reach me over mail - harsha.rv67@gmail.com